 Please note that this course is paperless.
 This means that paper handouts will not be provided for most of your courses.
 All presentations will be uploaded to our virtual learning environment.
 For pedagogical reasons this may be in advance of, just before or immediately after teaching sessions.
 Handouts will be provided for certain courses based on specific requirements, eg unreliable internet availability or where handouts operate more like a textbook than slides.

 The allocation of graduate supervision for this course is the responsibility of the Saïd Business School and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
+Under exceptional circumstances a supervisor may be found outside of the Saïd Business School.

 The Postgraduate Diploma in AI for Business adopts an assessment regime that requires you to take four courses and satisfy the examiners in the assessment associated with each core course.
 Assessment will be a combination of written examinations and individual assignments.